dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/run-details-and-logs-improvements.md

 - Surfacing a warn state on a run step
 - Search in logs
 - Easier discoverability of errors and warnings in logs
-- Lazy loading of logs, making the whole page load faster and feel more performant
+- Lazy loading of logs, making the whole run details page load faster and feel more performant
 - Cleaner look and feel with iconography
 - Helpful tool tips